 Steps to Configure robots.txt

-1. Locate your robots.txt file
+1. Locate the robots.txt File

-2. Edit the robots.txt file
+2. Edit or Create the robots.txt File

 User-agent: *